 In order to fulfill the basic requirements for the program, a student must:

-1. Complete twelve courses – six courses with at least one grade of Honors and a maximum of one grade of Pass by July 15 following the first year; at least twelve courses with grades of Honors in at least four of these courses and not more than one Pass by July 15 following the second year.
+1. Complete twelve courses—six courses with at least one grade of Honors and a maximum of one grade of Pass by July 15 following the first year; at least twelve courses with grades of Honors in at least four of these courses and not more than one Pass by July 15 following the second year.
 One of these twelve courses must be The Teaching of English (ENGL 990).
-Courses selected must include one medieval, one early modern, one eighteenth- and/or nineteenth-century, one twentieth- and/or twenty-first century.
+Courses selected must include one course in at least three out of four designated historical periods: medieval, early-modern, eighteenth- and/or nineteenth-century, twentieth- and/or twenty-first-century.
+Students are also encouraged to take at least one seminar that adds geographic, linguistic, cultural, and/or methodological breadth to their course of study.
+Two courses out of twelve may be taken outside of the department.

 2. Satisfy the language requirement by the end of the second year.
-Two languages appropriate to the student’s field of specialization, each to be demonstrated by a) passing a translation exam administered by a Yale language department or (for languages not tested elsewhere at Yale) by the English Department; b) passing an advanced literature course at Yale (graduate or advanced undergraduate, with DGS approval); or c) passing both English 500 and English 501.
+Two languages appropriate to the student’s field of specialization, each to be demonstrated by (a) passing a translation exam administered by a Yale language department, at the conclusion of a GSAS Summer Language for Reading course, or (for languages not tested elsewhere at Yale) by the English department; (b) passing an advanced literature course at Yale (graduate or upper-level undergraduate, with director of graduate studies [DGS] approval); or (c) passing both ENGL 500 and ENGL 501.

 3. Pass the oral examination before or as early as possible in the fifth term of residence.
-The exam consists of questions on five topics, developed by the student in consultation with examiners and subject to approval by the DGS.
-(At least three topics will comprise works chosen from distinct periods of literary history, as a norm approximately one hundred years each.
-As many as two topics may be organized around a genre, a mode, a theme, or a field of theory.)
+The exam consists of questions on four topics, developed by the student in consultation with examiners and subject to approval by the DGS.
+(At least two topics will comprise works chosen from distinct, broadly defined periods of literary history.
+The other two topics may be organized around a genre, a mode, a theme, or a field of theory.)

 4. Submit a dissertation prospectus, normally by January 15 of the third year.